-Mr. Shi Jiangang, Mr. Sam Kok Yin and Mr. Jiang Hao, by virtue of the provisions of Section 7 of the Act, are deemed to have an interest in shares of the Company and its related corporations.
+Mr. Shi Jiangang, Mr. Sam Kok Yin and Mr. Jiang Hao, by virtue of the provisions of Section 7 of the Act, is deemed to have an interest in shares of the Company and its related corporations.

-Except as disclosed in this report, there was no change to any of the above-mentioned directors' interests in the Company between the end of the financial year and 21 January 2021.
+There was no change to any of the above-mentioned directors' interests in the Company between the end of the financial year and 21 January 2023.